mdorr/jtools/README.md

 # jTools
 ## Lightweight DOM manipulation library

-The jTools are a collection of useful DOM manipulation tools, inspired by [jQuery](http://jquery.com).
+The jTools are a collection of useful DOM manipulation tools.
 They allow the selection, traversal, event handling, and changing of DOM elements.

 ## Usage
 ### Installation